 Everything was ready and the two performances went ahead on the 22nd and 23rd January 1982, to much acclaim.
 It was the talk of the village for weeks, so much so that it was decided to put on another pantomime the following year; “Puss in Boots” was a much bigger production running for 4 sell out performances.
 By now there was the relative luxury of a drafty wooden shed to change in.

 In the early 90’s the new village hall opened, and more plays were staged including “No time for fig leaves” a play in which women ruled the world.
-More recent productions have included “Ladies Day”, “Ten Times Table” and the 2017 comedy “Write about what you Know” which gave the Entertainers their biggest audiences yet.
+More recent productions have included “Ladies Day”, “Ten Times Table” and the recent comedies “Drinking Habits” and “Fishing for Clues” which gave the Entertainers their biggest audiences yet.